Best winter wildlife spectacles in the UK

 Red Squirrel Sciurus vulgaris on bird feeder in winter.
 Scotland.
 February.

-Red squirrels can often be found on birdfeeders in winter/ Credit: Mark Hamblin, Getty Images
+Red squirrels can often be found on birdfeeders in winter.
+Credit: Mark Hamblin, Getty

 Having retreated from much of lowland England, Wales and Scotland, the red squirrel is now quite an effort to find.
 But in winter, when natural food become scarcer, many of these delightful rusty-coloured mammals are tempted by peanut feeders and offer human watchers a wonderful chance for close-up views.
 In addition, with no leaves on the trees, these acrobatic climbers are much easier to spot.

-When to see red squirrels in the UK
+When can you see red squirrels in the UK?

 Catching sight of the distinctive rusty coloured fur of the red squirrel is a special moment.
-Our expert guide to red squirrels explains the difference between the UK's two main species of squirrel – the grey and red, key characteristics and the best places to see them in the UK.
+BBC Wildlife magazine's squirrel guide explains the difference between the UK's two main species of squirrel – the grey and red, key characteristics and the best places to see them in the UK.

 Soaring short-eared owl